-- A small portion of the pipeline was installed in 1932. - The pipeline had varying diameters of pipe (management).
-These differing diameters made the line unpiggable. - The PSEP Decision Tree indicated that pre-1946, non-piggable gas transmission pipe should be replaced.
+- A small portion of the pipeline was installed in 1932. - The pipeline had varying diameters of pipe (Constant and Constant a - The PSEP Decision Tree indicated that pre-1946, non-piggable gas transmission pipe should be replaced.

 During Stage 3, SoCalGas and SDG&E developed a Phase 2 WOA estimate and began field surveys to complete preliminary design drawings and further refine the scope.
 Preliminary drawings were also used to initiate procurement of long lead materials.